-Many funders are working to protect wildife and improve the treatment of animals.
+Many funders are working to protect wildlife and improve the treatment of animals.
 We are tracking what these funders are doing and illuminate the terrain of animal and wildlife philanthropy in this guide.
-Please note: If you're looking for information on the conservation of marine life, please see our Marine Conservation Funding Guide.
+For those seeking information on the conservation of freshwater or marine life, please see Inside Philanthropy's guide to Marine & Freshwater Funders.
 All the profiles of funders in this guide are updated regularly.
+Only paid subscribers can access these resources (subscribe here).

 American Humane invests in animal welfare organizations across the United States.
 It also connects veterans with service dogs.

-The America Wildlife Conservation Fund invests in both research and outreach programs that focus on the relationship between wildlife and habitats, and/or human-wildlife interactions.
+The America Wildlife Conservation Fund invests in both research and outreach programs that focus on the relationship between wildlife and habitats, and human-wildlife interactions.

 The American Society of Primatologists supports research that addresses captive and wild-primates.